pnp/sp-dev-fx-webparts/samples/react-MySubscription/README.md

+---
+page_type: sample
+products:
+- office-sp
+languages:
+- javascript
+- typescript
+extensions:
+  contentType: samples
+  technologies:
+  - SharePoint Framework
+  - Microsoft Graph
+  platforms:
+  - React
+  createdDate: 5/5/2020 12:00:00 AM
+---

 ## my-subscriptions

 ## Summary

-We now have audiences in modern sharepoint.
+We now have audiences in modern SharePoint.
 The most benefit from this feature is that we can target News/ Article to different users groups.
 So the idea was to use the concept of audiences and build something called as subscription, when the user subscribes he/she becomes member of that group i.e office 365 groups
 Thus giving end users the opportunity on what kind of news/article they would be intrested in.